-The ERB is an internal FMS only board, serving as the Governance body to review and determine the feasibility of a proposed change to the financial system(s).
+The ERB is an internal FMS only board, serving as the Governance body to review and determine the viability of the proposed solution for a requested change.
 ERB reviews incidents presented by the Change Champion or SME, makes recommendations, and determines if the incident should advance to the next phase of the SDLC.
 ERB supports lines of communication between stakeholders within the organization ensuring all decisions are impartial and in the best interest of USDA Agencies.
 Table 3 describes the roles and responsibilities associated with ERB.